 It was against this background that, early in 2011, agreement was reached with the University of Athabasca (U of A) for the transfer of the Foundation's website from Ryerson to the U of A server.
 As part of the Agreement, U of A undertook to ensure that the site would be maintained on its server as a work of reference for the foreseeable future, whether or not funding was in place to finance further additions to the content.

 Fil Fraser, Adjunct Professor of Communications Studies at Athabasca University, became President of the Foundation in 2011, with Ross McCreath remaining on the Board as Past President.
 In November 2012, Fil resigned the Presidency to become Vice President, with Pip Wedge replacing him in the President's chair.
+In November 2013, Dr. Evelyn Ellerman of Athabasca University replaced Fil Fraser as Vice-President of the Foundation.

 The following past and present broadcasting industry executives have served on the Board of the Foundation in a voluntary capacity at various times since 1996: